wcarlsen/wcarlsen.github.io/docs/cv.md

 ##### Veo Technologies (Aug 22 - Jul 25)

-Building highly scalable Kubernetes clusters supporting video processing in AWS.
+Build highly scalable Kubernetes clusters supporting video processing in AWS.
+Veo Technologies, is a company that strives to make sports technology available to the masses.
+I spent ~3 years building multiple highly scalable Kubernetes clusters for video processing, running more than ~2000 GPU nodes at peak every weekend.

 ### Site Reliability Engineer